Ebuube/alx-higher_level_programming/0x08-python-more_classes/README.md

 [8-rectangle.py](./8-rectangle.py): This Python module contains a class named ``Rectangle`` with the extra ability to allow users compare two rectangles statically

+[9-rectangle.py](./9-rectangle.py): This Python module contains a class named ``Rectangle`` with the extra ability to produce a square on demand